A Workforce for the Future

 Compeer Financial – Missy Roth, Senior Human Resources Business Partner

-Cook County Farm Bureau – Katrina Milton
+Cook County Farm Bureau – Katrina Milton, Director of Ag Literacy

 Decatur Public Schools Foundation – Zach Shields, Executive Director